MansTomb/UnitySokoban/README.md

  - Make game much more visually attractive:
    - Port to HDRP. :heavy_check_mark:
    - Create Character with model and animation. :heavy_check_mark:
-   - Some nice Effects when box is moving.
+   - Some nice Effects when box is moving. :heavy_check_mark:
  - Procedural level generation.
  - Add more complex game mechanics:
     - Levers which can move some walls at level.